Why Your West Hollywood Neighbor Spent $1,200 on a "Simple" Opener

 - Read Reviews Mentioning Permits: If no one talks about permits, they're likely skipping them.

-- Pet-Friendly Pros: My team always carries dog treats—because Buddy and Bella demand it.
+- Pet-Friendly Pros: My team always carries dog treats - because Buddy and Bella demand it.

 Is It Worth the Cost?
 Let's Get Real

-A properly installed opener isn’t just convenience—it’s safety.
+A properly installed opener isn't just convenience - it's safety.
 Imagine your car rolling into Laurel Canyon because you forgot to close the door manually.
-For West Hollywood’s mix of hillside homes and flatland bungalows, automation’s a must.
+For West Hollywood's mix of hillside homes and flatland bungalows, automation's a must.

 Final Word